 Immigration Service Delivery Office.
 13/14 Burgh Quay, Dublin 2

-On the day of the appointment you should bring the following documents to the immigration office:
+On the day of the in person meeting, you should bring the following documents to the immigration office:

-• NEW Letter of Registration from the school to prove that you are a registered student.
-Imigration will not accept an older document.
-Please ask for this document from Horner School office a few days in advance of your appointment.
+• NEW Letter of Registration from the school to prove that you are a registered student at Horner School of English.
+This document must show your attendance percentage on the course, to date.
+Immigration will not accept an old document without up to date attendance information.
+Please ask for this document from Horner School office a few days in advance of your in person meeting.

 • Valid Passport.